-is a Berlin-based architect interested in critical spatial practice, transformative pedagogies and feminist futures, which she explores through various spatial, editorial and curatorial formats.
-Her work advances architecture as a form of agency – in its transformative sense and in its capacity of acting otherwise (Schneider) and as a form of care – one that provides the political stakes to repair our broken world (Tronto).
+Rosario Talevi is a Berlin-based architect, curator, editor and educator interested in critical spatial practice (Rendell), transformative pedagogies and feminist futures.
+Her work advances architecture as a form of agency – in its transformative sense and in its capacity for acting otherwise (Schneider) and as a form of care – one that provides the political stakes to repair our broken world (Tronto).

-She speaks about her practice internationally, in both institutional and non-institutional contexts, acts as juror (EU Mies YTAA, 72 Hour Urban Action) and her work and writing has been published (UC Berkley Architectural Journal; MIT Press; Sternberg Press, Academy of Fine Arts Vienna; dpr-Barcelona, Jovis Verlag, PLOT Magazine, Uncube) and exhibited (Deutsches Architektur Zentrum, Berlin, Architekturzentrum Wien, Depot Basel).
+She speaks about her practice internationally, in both institutional and non-institutional contexts, acts as juror (EU Mies YTAA, 72 Hour Urban Action) and her work and writing has been widely published (UC Berkley Architectural Journal, MIT Press; Sternberg Press, Academy of Fine Arts Vienna, DPR-Barcelona, Jovis Verlag, PLOT Magazine, uncube) and exhibited (Deutsches Architektur Zentrum, Berlin, Architekturzentrum Wien, Depot Basel).

 Rosario is a founding member of Soft Agency, a diasporic group of female architects, artists, curators, scholars and writers working with spatial practices.
 Projects with Soft Agency include Landscapes of Care Journal for the Copenhagen Architecture Festival and Caring, a public programme for the Haus der Kulturen der Welt in Berlin.